-A lot of people are interested in tracing their history, whilst we live in a hyper-connected society, it seems more than ever we are loosing touch with our heritage and history.
+A lot of people are interested in tracing their history, whilst we live in a hyper-connected society, it seems more than ever we are losing touch with our heritage and history.
 As a result, people are trying to retrace their ancestral footsteps, which means they need to locate burial records to find out where people lived and died, when they died, and much more.
 A burial record can reveal a lot about a family tree and death records are an integral part of that process.

 In this article, we are going to explain how to find burial and cremation records online and offline, to help you with your family history research.
 After all, knowing a family members final resting place and what their memorial inscriptions stated, can bring closure and help to establish a family tree.
 First you need to find the burial registers though and that can be tricky.